 2. Gain Full Visibility Into Your Supply Chain

 Incorporate warehouse technology and inventory management systems to your business operations to maximize efficiency.
 Meal kit companies need to utilize software with tracking and tracing capabilities in case a food recall needs to be issued.

 In this industry, responsible supply chain management ensures the health and safety of customers, as well as protects the company reputation and brand.
 Knowing what goes on at every step in the supply chain is crucial to logistics, forecasting, and customer retention.

 Many meal kit delivery services have began partnering with grocery stores to expand their market reach.
 In 2017 alone, in-store meal kits brought in $154.6 million in sales.
 Research also shows that 80% of grocery store customers want to see meal kits available in stores.

 Meal kit delivery businesses have an edge over other food suppliers because they can analyze their customers’ order histories and find out their preferences.

 So what can we learn from meal kit delivery companies?

-The key is establishing and maintaining an efficient supply chain, and integrating the softwares and technologies available so that accurate forecasts about inventory and the production processes can be made.
+The key is establishing an efficient supply chain.
+To do this, integrate technology and software available so that accurate forecasts about inventory and operations can be made.